Including liver cleansing low fodmap vegetables in the diet is essential for anyone on a low fodmap diet for fatty liver and SIBO.

 Identifying trigger foods and reducing or eliminating high fodmap triggers foods to be beneficial and more sustainable for the long term.
 The ultimate goal when dealing with SIBO is to reduce the excessive amount of bacteria in the small intestine so people can tolerate fiber and fodmap foods.

 Once SIBO had been reduced, slowly reintroducing and bringing back the fiber and high fodmap foods in small amounts are beneficial for a diverse, healthy microbiome.
+Supporting the body with lots of low fodmap fruits and vegetables is especially important for anyone on the fodmap diet for fatty liver as a high fat low fodmap diet will still burden the liver.

 So, I will leave you with two questions.